Gunman barricaded door of newspaper office in 'coordinated attack'

 "I think we got to get to the real why.
 I think we know in somebody's head why, but I don't think we've been able to nail down clinically to bring this thing to closure," Baker added.
 "There's a lot more questions we have to answer."

 Ramos burst into the newsroom just after 2:30 p.m.
-ET, according to the charging documents.
+ET with the shotgun as well as smoke grenades, police said.
 Journalists began tweeting for help from an active shooter, and described having to hide underneath desks and hearing the sound of a firearm reloading.

 Anthony Messenger, a sports intern at the Capital Gazette, told "Today" that after hearing the gunfire, he and a colleague tried to run through a back door that is normally kept open but found it was jammed.